 - The Microsoft teams shifts app can be accessed on the mobile client by pressing the waffle menu in the top left-hand corner of the Teams mobile app and then selecting More Apps.

 When you add shifts, changes would be labelled with an asterisk which indicates that only you will see them as an owner.
-To post updates, you will communicate with the team and let others see the plan.
+To post updates, click Share with team * on the top so you will communicate with the team and let others see the plan.

 You choose which dates to “publish” after clicking Share with Team, and whether to notify the entire team or just those affected by the changes/additions.